Miles762/Softlight_Agent/README.md

 - **State Detection**: Detects UI changes by monitoring DOM changes (modals, forms, dropdowns, success indicators) regardless of URL
 - **Runtime Login**: Prompts for credentials at runtime when login is required
 - **Dynamic App Detection**: Extracts app name from task and fetches URL from `config.py`

+See the [Architecture Diagram](#architecture-diagram) above for a visual representation of the complete workflow.

 ## LangSmith Integration